jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 protocols, or cryptographic implementations.
-One leaked cryptographic key or a single software flaw could lead to the collapse of entire organizations.Time will tell whether we will see a bottom\-up, market\-driven push for higherassurance systems for serious decentralized finance companies, or whether they will become the highest\-risk value stores on the planet.As the COVID\-19 pandemic rages on, how do we maintain privacy in a world in which we are accountable to one another?In our research this year, we conducted wide\-ranging research into the
+One leaked cryptographic key or a single software flaw could lead to the collapse of entire organizations.Time will tell whether we will see a bottom\-up, market\-driven push for higher assurance systems for serious decentralized finance companies, or whether they will become the highest\-risk value stores on the planet.
+
+As the COVID\-19 pandemic rages on, how do we maintain privacy in a world in which we are accountable to one another?In our research this year, we conducted wide\-ranging research into the